Skip to Main Content

 The State Library makes WhoFi software free to all SD public libraries.

-• If your library is already using one of WhoFi's services, log into your WhoFi account to access the Meeting Rooms app.
+• If your library is already using one of WhoFi's services, log into your WhoFi account to access the Spaces app.

 • If your library is not enrolled in one of the WhoFi services, you may contact WhoFi directly and ask to be added to the South Dakota State Library's account: support@whofi.com - 405-415-0434